ZXC - Asymmetric Lossless Compression Built for Ultra-Fast Decode

-April 25, 2026 · View on GitHub
+June 24, 2026 · View on GitHub

-Build & Release Code Quality Fuzzing Benchmark
+Build & Release Code Quality Code Security Fuzzing

-Code Security Code Coverage
+Security Code Coverage OpenSSF Scorecard License

-ZXC runs on all major architectures (x86_64, ARM64, ARMv7, ARMv6, RISC-V, POWER (ppc64el), s390x, i386) with hand-tuned SIMD paths (AVX2/AVX-512 on x86_64, NEON on ARMv8+).
-It shows especially strong gains on modern ARM cores (Apple Silicon, AWS Graviton, Google Axion) thanks to a bitstream layout tuned for their deep pipelines.
+ZXC is a lossless compression C library (with official Rust, Python, Node.js, and Go bindings).
+It trades compression speed for maximum decode throughput — the appropriate trade-off whenever data is compressed once and read many times: content delivery, embedded systems, FOTA (Firmware Over-The-Air) updates, game assets, and app bundles.
+It runs on all major architectures (x86_64, ARM64, ARMv7, ARMv6, RISC-V, POWER, s390x, i386) with hand-tuned SIMD paths, and shows particularly strong gains on modern ARM cores (Apple Silicon, AWS Graviton, Google Axion) thanks to a bitstream layout tuned for their deep pipelines.

 TL;DR

-• Run Time: You decompress millions of times (on every user's device).
+• Run time: you decompress millions of times (on every user's device).
 ZXC respects this asymmetry.

 👉 Read the Technical Whitepaper